AndrewFalkowski/MINov/README.md

 # Materials Novelty Estimation

 A parameter-free approach for estimating materials novelty along chemical and structural axes using mutual information-informed density functions.
 This method computes material density in a way that balances the local and global datastructure to provide a simple means of assessing novelty.
-The manuscript (`NoveltyMatRevC.pdf`) is still a work and progress and some changes are expected as it moves towards publication.
+The manuscript (`NoveltyMatRevC.pdf`) is still a work and progress and some changes are expected as it moves towards through the review process.

 If you have feedback or ideas for improvement, I would love to hear it!